Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You raise a sunken wreck to unliving servitude, Choose a shipwreck within range that sailed for at least 20 years.
-If the shipwreck was recovered from a sunken Ghost Ship, you need to provide only 10,000 gold worth of cursed objects for the spell’s material component.
+If the shipwreck was recovered from a sunken Ghost Ship, you need to provide only 10,000 gold worth of cursed objects for the spell's material component.
 As you cast this spell, the ship warps and breaks, snapping into pieces as it slowly reassembles itself into into a gigantic, roughly humanoid shape, at which point it rises as a Shipwreck Golem that is friendly to you and to any other creatures you designate.
-A proficient creature with Carpenter’s Tools can use them to restore 1 hit point to the golem for each 10 minutes spent repairing it.
+A proficient creature with Carpenter's Tools can use them to restore 1 hit point to the golem for each 10 minutes spent repairing it.
 If the golem is reduced to 0 Hit Points, it is destroyed and cannot be reanimated.
 With a ritual that takes 10 minutes, you can designate additional friendly creatures, or can issue a simple command of five words or fewer to the golem, which it follows as literally as possible until it completes the task or you issue a new command.
 - **Classes**: Cleric, Sorcerer, Wizard
 *(Source: CS)*